-Controlling the switching system from the analog user ports
+Controlling the switching system from the analog port

-The LCM2 appliance has USB keyboard and mouse ports on the rear panel that you can use to connect a USB or PS/2 keyboard and mouse for direct analog access.
-The appliance uses the OSCAR interface, which has menus to configure the switching system and select target devices.
+The appliance includes ports on the rear panel that you can use to connect a keyboard, monitor, and mouse to the appliance for direct analog access.
+The appliance uses the OSCAR interface, which has intuitive menus to configure the switching system and select target devices.
+Devices can be identified by customizable names.